Unraveling History: Jacksonville, Florida and Jean Ribault

 In 1562, Jean Ribault set sail from France, leading an expedition sponsored by the French crown and Huguenot supporters.
 The objective of this voyage was to establish a French colony in the southeastern part of North America, while in pursuit of religious freedom and tolerance for the Huguenots.

-Fort Caroline: A French Haven
+Fort Caroline: A French Huguenot Haven

 Fort Caroline became the first European settlement in the present-day United States.
 Situated along the banks of the St. Johns River, it served as a strategic outpost for trade and exploration.
-The colony thrived, and the French explorers cultivated friendly relations with the local Timucua Native American tribe.
+The colony thrived, and the French Huguenot explorers cultivated friendly relations with the local Timucua Native American tribe.

 The site of Fort Caroline in Jacksonville, Florida, holds historical significance, as it stands as a testament to the early European presence in North America.
 Visitors today can explore the reconstructed Fort Caroline National Memorial, offering a glimpse into the past and honoring Jean Ribault’s contributions to American history.